simplyshravan/python_learning/Freelancer/README.md

 Also whereever you are running the Web_Scrapy_Project.py file create a images folder with file Because all the image files will be downloaded there in images folder.

-Run the file as on commadn prompt
+Run the file as on command prompt

 python Web_Scrapy_Project.py